“I press on toward the goal to win the prize for which God has called me heavenward in Christ Jesus.” (Philippians 3:14)

 As a former Army officer, a former Army spouse and as an Army widow, I am intimately familiar with three shades of Army green.
 As heartbroken as I was over Larry’s loss, I slowly began to realize that my experience was valuable and worth sharing.
 Acts 4:20 says, “As for us, we cannot help speaking about what we have seen and heard.”

 I had been in and around the Army for my entire adult life.
 I wasn’t ready to let it go.
 I still wanted to serve my country.
 By the grace of God, and with the compassion of the Fort Bragg leadership, I was given the opportunity to share our story with multiple unit commands.
 Using myself as an example, I encouraged them and taught them how to support a grieving family during a time of loss.
-The support we received had been so wonderful I wanted every family that came behind us to be embraced the same
+The support we received had been so wonderful I wanted every family that came behind us to be embraced in the same way.

 My grandfather first took me to the golf course when I was 9 years old.
 Coaching me all the way through high school and college golf, my grandfather instilled in me more than the fundamentals of a good swing.
 He taught me proper etiquette, proper behavior and the power of perseverance.
 Romans 5:3 (NIV) says, “… but we also glory in our sufferings, because we know that suffering produces perseverance.”